open-feature/openfeature.dev/blog/2023-11-01-feature-flags-sdks-architectures.md

 ### Local evaluation

-With this approach, the feature flag configuration is saved locally at the SDK.
+With this approach, the feature flag configuration is saved locally in the SDK.
-Feature flag evaluation is done locally via the SDK and not affecting network traffic.
+Feature flag evaluation is done locally via the SDK and is not affected by network performance.
 With this approach, configuration can be fetched on initialization, and be refreshed periodically and/or when there is a configuration change, which can be triggered at the SDK via stream event from the feature flag service.
 Some SDKs sync data via WebSockets or [SSE](https://en.wikipedia.org/wiki/Server-sent_events).
 When this approach is used, evaluation analytics metrics can be aggregated at the SDK side and published separately, as not every flag evaluation triggers a message to the Features Service / Proxy.